quarkusio/quarkus-platform/README.md

         </test>
 ...
 ```
-1. Name that is used to refere to the member in the POMs and other generated resources
+1. Name that is used to refer to the member in the POMs and other generated resources
 1. The original member BOM coordinates representing members build and run times classpath constraints
 1. Whether the member actually participates in the platform build or not (if a member is disabled, the rest of its configuration will be ignored)
 1. The coordinates under which the generated member platform BOM should be installed and deployed